PawelKnap/3D-human-pose-estimation/User Guide.md

 ```
 The "project" folder is -> openpose -> build -> examples -> tutorial_api_python
 ## Update
 For the updated version of the program with 4 radars instead of 3 and improved pose estimation use the pose_estimation_v2.py instead of pose_estimation.py.
-To do that, the updated code has to be moved to the "project" folder.
+To do that, the pose_estimation_v2.py has to be moved to the "project" folder.